mtumilowicz/java12-elasticsearch-inverted-index-workshop/README.md

     * term dictionary: maps each term to identifiers of documents containing that term
     * term frequencies: number of appearances of a term in a document
         * important for calculating the relevancy score of results
-* two types of shards: primaries and replicas.
+* two types of shards: primaries and replicas
-    * each document belongs to one primary shard
+    * each document is stored in a single primary shard
+        * it is indexed first on the primary shard, then on all replicas of the primary shard
     * replica shard is a copy of a primary shard
     * number of primary shards in an index is fixed at the time that an index is created
         * number of replica shards can be changed at any time